 GSWC operates a water supply system currently consisting of 8 wells that pump from the WCGB and 2 wells that pump from the Central Basin, 13 imported water connections, storage and distribution reservoirs, and a variety of transmission and conveyance facilities.
-Wells vary in production capacity but all wells combined to serve the Southwest System can produce up to 10,865 gpm or 17,525 AFY.36 GSWC takes delivery of imported surface water through two water connections with CBMWD for maximum supply of 18,057 AFY and eleven connections with WBMWD for a maximum supply of 76,020 AFY.
-Combined, these connections have a total delivery capacity of approximately 94,059 AFY.37
+Wells vary in production capacity but all wells combined to serve the Southwest System can produce up to 10,865 gpm or 17,525 AFY.
+26 GSWC takes delivery of imported surface water through two water connections with CBMWD for maximum supply of 18,057 acre feet per year (AFY) and eleven connections with WBMWD for a maximum supply of 76,020 AFY.
+Combined, these connections have a total delivery capacity of 94,077 AFY.